Zhenjiang Lantern Festival

 Even clean up

-The lantern festival will end soon, but it is really interesting to explore for a foreigner like me.
-We just don’t see festivals like this in the west and I enjoyed my time there.
-If you come to China in February, I highly recommend that you find a lantern festival to explore.
-Many cities will have a festival in February to celebrate the Lantern Festival so they should not be too hard to find.
+The Lantern Festival will end soon, but it is really interesting to explore for a foreigner like me.
+We just don’t see festivals like this in the West, and I enjoyed my time there.
+If you come to China in February, I highly recommend finding a lantern festival to explore.
+Many cities will have a festival in February to celebrate the Lantern Festival, so they should not be too hard to find.

 Shaun